Radio still turning Americans on to new music

 Nielsen's Music 360 report found that radio is still the place where most people (48 percent) discover new music, compared to just 7 percent for YouTube.

-But once they have found it, 64 percent of teens listen to music through YouTube, the popular video-sharing website owned by Google Inc.
+But once they have found it, 64 percent of teens listen to music through YouTube, the popular video-sharing website owned by Google Inc (GOOG.O).

 Even so, old-fashioned radio -- whose demise was marked in the 1979 hit single "Video Killed the Radio Star" by The Buggles -- is still a big player in the music industry.